jpgallagher/absint4pe/README.md

 ## Specialisation

-The interpreter is designed to be specialises with [Logen](https://github.com/jfmc/logen).
+The interpreter is designed to be specialised with [Logen](https://github.com/jfmc/logen).